3 Web tool

 Upon submission the e-mail account will receive a message with a one-time link allowing the user to enter a new password.

-The table controls and search inputs are further displayed at the top in this view.
+Table controls and search inputs remain available at the top of these views.

 The Analyses pages on mobile are best viewed in landscape mode: